 COUNCIL Angela Giblin

-She received grants from the Arts Council of Australia and the Austrian Government, and studied at the renowned Vienna Academy.
-She performed in theatres in Austria, Germany, and Switzerland.
-Angela has sung fifty operatic roles in nine languages.
-She has been nominated for a Green Room Award, and has received a Canberra Critics' Circle Award.
+Angela Giblin studied at the Sydney Conservatorium of Music, and then joined the Opera Studio of Opera Australia, becoming a principal.
+Awarded grants from the Arts Council of Australia and the Austrian Government, she studied at theVienna Academy, and then sang in Austria, Germany, and Switzerland.
+Highlights include a commendation for Idamante (Idomeneo) in the Yearbook of the prestigious German magazine, Opernwelt, and the title role in Der Rosenkavalier with Gundula Janowitz as Marschallin.
+Angela has sung fifty operatic roles, and sings in nine languages.
+She was nominated for a Green Room Award, and awarded a Canberra Critics' Circle Award.

 COUNCIL Kim Spargo

 BMus.
 (Perf.), Grad.Dip.Ed., Grad.Cert.(Drama), Grad.Cert.(Jazz), A.Dip.
 (Dramatic Arts) and currently a student of Masters of Applied Theatre Studies

 Kim’s bio reads a bit like a checklist of milestones in performance art.
 Session vocalist?
 Check.
 Touring with Australian and international artists?
 Check.
 Kim’s also had many shows in major world festivals, directs a successful & diverse studio, been MD or performer for a bunch of shows, runs award winning vocal groups, has published arrangements, works with numerous industry icons & stars, and tours the world presenting at conferences.
 Check!